 Format: Paperback|Verified Purchase

 “As a therapist and outdoor enthusiast I have always dreamed of combining the two.
 Finally a resource I can use to develop a nature/forest therapy curriculum.
 I love the book, the author’s writing style, and the resources on his website.”

-The Mindful Mood Management FACILITATOR MANUAL is for Facilitators of the 12-Week Mindful Mood Management Program.
+is for Facilitators of the 12-Week Mindful Mood Management Program.
 The Mindful Mood Management Workbook was created to be a companion piece to the Mindful Mood Management Program.
 It contains 12 sessions of material, plus a chapter overview of the program, several assessments, and dozens of worksheets to be used in class.
 This Mindful Mood Management FACILITATOR MANUAL contains the complete text of the Mindful Mood Management Workbook, plus facilitator tips and format suggestions for each session of the program.

 About the Author